 The deck comes in a cardboard box, with a little white book.
-Since this item is published by a small structure in the United States, the little white book does not include any translations into other languages than English.
+Since this item is published by a small structure in the United States, the little white book does not include any translations into other languages.

 There are 48 cards, divided into five groups:

 - The Royal Court (8 cards): characters embodying the people who have a strong or direct impact on the Querent’s life.
 They can also be incarnations of the main forces that influence the reading.

 - The Realm of Fable (10 cards) shows creatures belonging to several mythologies, folklores and ancient traditions.
 They represent forces that are independent from the Querent, things on which they have no grasp and that have a strong impact on their fate.